-The Scott County Historical Society has youth archaeology lesson plans and activity kits available to view and/or rent beginning December 2017.
+The Scott County Historical Society has youth archaeology lesson plans and activity kits available to view and/or rent beginning spring 2018.
 These materials were designed by a professional archaeologist for students ages 11-16 and are great for Scout groups, camps, classes, community programs, and more.
 The lesson plans cover the following topics: “Archaeology Today & Archaeology in Scott County”; “Artifacts in Scott County & Mapping the World Around Us”; “Typology Building & Artifact Reconstruction”; “Flintknapping & Atlatl”; “Basic Field Methods in Archaeology, Surface Survey, & Shovel Testing”; and “Visiting an Archaeological Site in Scott County”.
-To view any of these lesson plans, please contact the SCHS Curator of Education at 952-445-0378 or by email.
+To view any of these lesson plans, please contact the SCHS at 952-445-0378 or by email.
 Note: lesson plans are copyrighted and may not be duplicated without permission.

 Youth Archaeology lesson plans and kits were made possible in part by a grant from the Minnesota Arts & Cultural Heritage Fund through the Minnesota Historical Society.